Soul-Da-Sythe/ProperPropertyProgression/README.md

 This is a mod that changes the progression through the properties of Schedule I.

-So instead of starting with the Motel you have to repair your mangled RV first.
+So instead of starting with the Motel you have to repair your mangled RV first (forgot to tell yall you gotta talk to marco).
 Also increases the price of the Motel, the Sweatshop, and the Bungalow.
 (the little picture in Ray's doesn't update because that sounds hard)
 - RV = $500 (She'll never move again im afraid 😔)